NexSabre/hardware-reservation-tool/README.md

 Here is a simple list of available points:

 ### GET api/v1/reservations
-Return a list of all available machines for reservation with theirs status
+Return a list of all available machines for reservation with theirs status (unavailable machines excluded)

 ### GET api/v1/reserve/{machineId}
 Return an entity of the specific machine with Id

 ### POST api/v1/reserve/{machineId}
 Payload: TBD

+### GET api/v1/reserve/{machineId}/release
+Release a reserved machine

+### GET api/v1/machines
+Return a list of all machines

+### POST api/v1/machines
+Add a new machine to the list

+### GET api/v1/machines/{machineId}
+Detailed information about machines

+### GET api/v1/machines/{machineId}/delete
+Delete a machine